textcreationpartnership/A00405/README.md

 ##Content Summary##

 #####Front#####

-SATHANS Sowing Seaſon.
-By William Eſt Miniſter and Preacher of Gods word in Bydeford.1: PET.
-5. 8.B CLARISSIMO, ET OMNIBVS VERAE NOBILITATIS ORNAMENTIS HONORATISSIMO DYNAſtae, Domino Guilielmo Comiti
+Sathans sowing season.
+By William Est minister and preacher of Gods word in Bydeford.Est, William, 1
-1. To the Chriſtian Reader.

 #####Body#####

-1. SATHANS Sowing Seaſon.

-    _ The third part

-    _ The fourth and laſt part.

 **Types of content**